What do you fact check?

-- a statement made in public, which can be attributed to a specific person (e.g. a politician or campaigner) or organisation (e.g. a report)
+- statements made in public, usually attributed to a specific person or an organisation;

-- an assertion or allegation that can be validated or refuted (to a degree)
+- an assertion or allegation that can be validated or refuted.

 Why should I accept anything you say?

-Where possible, we will attempt to contact the person/organisation who made the claim, to verify the accuracy of the original statement.
-We will investigate any sources that the claimant provides.
+Where possible, we attempt to contact the person or organisation who made a claim, to verify the accuracy of the statement we’re researching, and to find any sources of information they were relying on.

-We seek out sources of evidence that could contradict our developed conclusion, and we provide source links to all cited evidence that supports as well as refutes the claim.
+We look for sources of evidence that could contradict our developed conclusion, and we provide links to all cited evidence that supports or refutes a claim.

-In all our published articles, we will write in the style of research discovery, whereby a reader can follow our investigation and double-check our source links.
+In our articles, we want readers to be able to follow our investigation and double-check our source links.

-We welcome submission of further evidence, post-publication of any FactCheckNI article, whether it validates or refutes our conclusion.
+We welcome the submission of further evidence ([email protected]), post-publication of any FactCheckNI article, whether it validates or refutes our conclusion.
 Where a correction to our article is required, we will do so with transparency.
-An updated article will be annotated as such at its header, with a description of the amendment in its footer.
+Updates to article will be noted at the top, with a description of the amendment under the main text.

 Are you trying to tell if a politician is lying?